NearHuscarl/flutter_login/README.md

 Property |   Type     | Description
 -------- |------------| ---------------
-id | `String` | Used only on Signup callback to identify a single Term Of service if it's optional. required | `bool` | If set true and term is not check when form is validate on submit, the validation error message will be shown text | `String` | Name of Term to show. linkUrl | `String` | Web url link to additional term of services info. validationErrorMessage | `String` | Validation error message to show.
+id | `String` | Used only on Signup callback to identify a single Term Of service if it's optional. mandatory | `bool` | If set true and term is not check when form is validate on submit, the validation error message will be shown text | `String` | Name of Term to show. linkUrl | `String` | Web url link to additional term of services info. validationErrorMessage | `String` | Validation error message to show.